HappyGuyTime/megano/README.md

-# MEGANO Marketplace
 ![image](./frontend/static/frontend/assets/img/logo.png)

-MEGANO is a marketplace project built with Django and Django REST framework.
+# MEGANO is a marketplace project built with Django and Django REST framework.
-It allows users to browse and purchase products across various categories.
+# It allows users to browse and purchase products across various categories.

 ## Installation